a-sac/LI3-C/README.md

 ## C?
 That's just boring.
 I don't even know how to run it.
 C is love, C++ is life.
 Trust me.
-I'm almost an engineer. to run it, in the main directory type `make program` in your bash/shell After that run `./program *snaps_paths*` NOTE: The snapshots are over 100MB each so i cannot upload them here, working on a fix.
+I'm almost an engineer.
+To run it, in the main directory type `make program` in your bash/shell After that run `./program *snaps_paths*` NOTE: The snapshots are over 100MB each so i cannot upload them here, working on a fix.

 ## Is this useful in any way?